 Name, ID number, date of birth, citizenship Address for court notices Board of Directors Committee Memberships; Independent Director/ External Director as defined in the Companies Law - Yes/No Employee of the Company, of a subsidiary thereof, of a related company thereof or of an interested party therein - Position or positions held therein Date of commence- ment of service as a Director of the Company Education and occupation during the past 5 years, with details of the acquired profession or educational field, the educational institution and the academic degree or professional diploma held as well as details of corporations in which the Director serves as a Director According to the best knowledge of the Company and its Directors, is the Director a family member of an interested party in the Company?- Yes / No (details) Does the Company regard the Director as having accounting and financial expertise?
 Haim Shani 056548142 31/7/1960 Israeli 17 Arlozorv, Tel Aviv No; Has professional qualifications Yes, CEO and Director of the Company until March 2019 and as of that date active Chairman of the Board of Directors, Director and senior officer in the subsidiaries, Unitronics Building Management and Maintenance (2003) Ltd., President of Unitronics Inc. 20/8/1989 High school education, from March 2019 he serves as a director and CEO of Utron, President of Unitronics Systems Inc. High School education, Director and CEO of Utron; President of Unitronics Systems Inc. Director and Senior Officer in the subsidiaries Unitronics Building Management and Maintenance (2003) Ltd. and Unitronics GMBH.
-Yes, husband of Ms. Bareket Shani, a Director of the Company (see details below) No Bareket Shani 0581366311 30/6/1963 Israeli 17 Arlozorv, Tel Aviv No; Has professional qualifications No 7 , except as a Director in the subsidiary, Unitronics Building Management and Maintenance (2003) Ltd., Corporate Secretary of the subsidiary Unitronics Inc. 1/1/1999 Academic.
+Yes, husband of Ms. Bareket Shani, a Director of the Company (see details below) No Bareket Shani 0581366311 30/6/1963 Israeli 17 Arlozorv, Tel Aviv No; Has professional qualifications No 6 , except as the Secretary of the subsidiary Unitronics Inc. 1/1/1999 Academic.
 B.Sc. in Industrial Engineering and Management from the Technion.
 Company Secretary of Utron and Unitronics Systems Inc.; Director of Utron Yes, wife of Mr. Haim Shani.
-No Zvi Livne 010025658 22/7/1947 Israeli 20 Yohanan Ha- Sandlar St., Haifa No; Audit, Remuneration and Financial Statements Review Committee; Has accounting and financial expertise as well as professional qualifications No 8/7/1999 Academic.
+No Zvi Livne 010025658 22/7/1947 Israeli 20 Ma'ale Habanim , Yoknea m No; Audit, Remuneration and Financial Statements Review Committee; Has accounting and financial expertise as well as professional qualifications No 8/7/1999 Academic.
 BA in Economics and Accounting from Tel Aviv University; MBA from Tel Aviv University; CPA certificate holder.
-Serves as a financial and commercial consultant to several Israeli companies; senior partner at Ziv, Shifer & Co., CPA; No Yes
+Serves as a financial and commercial consultant to several Israeli companies; up to 2022, senior partner at Ziv, Shifer & Co., CPA; serves as a Director of No Yes